 9. Rotate Seasonally

-It will be much easier to find items in your dresser if it’s not filled with clothes you won’t wear for another four months.
+It will be much easier to find items in your dresser when it’s not full of clothes you won’t wear for another four months.
 Store off-season clothes in the basement or attic, an unused suitcase in the closet, or under your bed, so the only clothes in your dresser are those in your current wardrobe.
 If you have no alternative storage space, split your dresser into “off-season” and “current” drawers—for example, reserve the bottom two drawers for things that will be useless until next winter, and leave them alone until it’s time to make the switch again.

 Like washing dishes, organizing your dresser gives you a sense of accomplishment—until you realize you have to do it again the next day.
 Ultimately, the best system of organization is the one you will use.
 So arrange your drawers in whatever setup makes it easier for you to access and put away your clothes.
 If something’s not working, refine it; with a bit of practice, you can develop a method that works for you.